pluralsight/guides/in-review/front-end-javascript/ionic-2-and-firebase/article.md

     }
 ```

-The line we added setup a listener for when a child is added to the todos path. ``` this.handleData ``` is passed in to handle the data snapshot sent back from firebase.
+The line we added to our constructor set up a listener for when a child is added to the `todos` path. ``` this.handleData ``` is passed in to handle the data snapshot sent back from Firebase.
 Last we pass ``` this ``` as the context for our handler function.

 #### Observers and Observables

-For our application to feel as real time as possible we are going to make use of the observer pattern.
-Observers are built in to angular 2 and currently (at the time of writing) are using RxJS.
-However, that will be replaced with angulars own implimentation.
+For our application to feel as close to realtime as possible, we are going to make use of the observer pattern.
+Observers are built into Angular 2 and (at the time of writing) use RxJS (ReactiveX library for JavaScript).
+However, that library will be replaced with Angular's own library implementation.

 The concept for the pattern is pretty simple.
-An oberver can subscribe and "observe" an observable.
-When data is pushed to the observable the observer recieves it until the observable ends.
-Basically it is a publish subscribe pattern.
-This is a far over simplification but you get the idea.
+An observer can subscribe to and "observe" an observable.
+When data is pushed to the observable, the observer receives it until the observable ends.
+To oversimplify, the observe-observable relationship is a publish-subscribe pattern.

-In our Data class lets create a ReplaySubject.
+Now that we understand observers, let's move on with our app.
+In your Data class, create a ReplaySubject.
 What is a ReplaySubject?
-A Subject is both an Observer and an Observerable.
-Normally an observable will only send the last event to a new subscriber a ReplaySubject however, will send every message to a new subscriber in the order they were sent.
-This way we will not miss any old todos.
+A Subject is both an Observer and an Observable.
+Normally an observable will only send the **last event** to a new subscriber.
+A ReplaySubject however, will send **every message** to a new subscriber in the order they were sent.
+Slightly less efficient, but this way we will not miss any old todos.

 ```
 import {Injectable] from '@angular/core';